HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 | `wasPassword` | Sets the password of the `wasUser` to this value. |
 | `wpsUser` | Creates a user with this name if it does not exist already.
 Then makes that user a HCL Digital Experience administrator. |
 | `wpsPassword` | Sets the password of the `wpsUser` to this value. |

-### Core security credentials

-The security credentials defined in the `security` section of the helm values are necessary to pass the user credentials to the IBM Websphere Application Server and HCL Digital Experience Core startup scripts.
-The behaviour slightly differs depending on the user registry that is configured for HCL Digital Experience.

-### Remote Search security credentials

-Same as Core, when Remote Search is enabled, WAS admin credentials can be configured from the helm chart.

-### Config Wizard security credentials

-The following only takes effect when [Config Wizard is enabled](./optional_configure_apps.md#configuration-wizard-configuration).

-Similar to Core and Remote Search, you can configure the Config Wizard admin credentials from the helm chart.

 ## Updating Credentials